Fault-tolerant resource estimate for quantum chemical simulations: Case study on Li-ion battery electrolyte molecules: Materials and Methods

+The cost of a quantum computation depends not only on the algorithm used, but also on the gate set used in the quantum computer and the cost of each gate.
+We consider the Clifford + T gate set.
+For our purposes, it will suffice to quantify the cost of the algorithm in terms of the following three quantities: (i) T-count, $n_T$; (ii) T-depth, $D_T$; and (iii) the number of logical qubits, $n_L$.
 T-count is the number of T-gates used in the quantum circuit, T-depth is the number of layers of commuting T-gates, and $n_L$ is the number of logical qubits that appear in the circuit description of the algorithm.
 We treat the cost of Clifford gates to be effectively equal to zero.
-As we shall see in Section~\ref{sec:compilation}, after compiling the quantum circuit in a certain way, the requisite cost of the Clifford gates will be negligible.
+As detailed in Appendix \ref{sec:compilation}, after compiling the quantum circuit in a certain way, the requisite cost of the Clifford gates will be negligible.

-These quantities can be determined by four parameters that are computed from the double factorization.
-These are (i) the number of orbitals, $N$; (ii) the ranks $M$ and $R$ that appear in the truncation procedure (see Section~\ref{sec:molecular_hamiltonian}), and (iii) the norm of the Hamiltonian after the truncation, $\alpha$.
-See Appendix~\ref{sec:dfact} for precise values of these parameters for the molecules in Section~\ref{sec:background}.
+The parameters used to determine the scaling of these quantities depend greatly on the Hamiltonian pre-processing method used.
+In our case using the double factorization procedure (detailed in \ref{sec:molecular_hamiltonian}), these quantities can be determined by four parameters.
+These are (i) the number of orbitals, $N$; (ii) the ranks $M$ and $R$ that appear in the truncation procedure, and (iii) the norm of the Hamiltonian after the truncation, $\alpha$.
+See Table \ref{table:double_factorization} for the calculated values of these parameters for the molecules introduced above.